Standardizing Laravel Applications at Northwestern University

 Every authenticated API request logs:

-The administration panel includes an analytics dashboard showing:
+The administration panel includes an interactive dashboard showing:

 Default Endpoints